open-telemetry/opentelemetry-collector-contrib/receiver/nsxreceiver/README.md

 ### Logging Prerequisites

-This component wraps the [syslogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver) as the engine for ingesting these forwarded syslogs.
+This technology should use the [syslogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver) as the engine for ingesting these forwarded syslogs.
 Currently this receiver only supports these protocols:

 - udp
 - tcp